Bonnie Bruckheimer

 Bonnie Sue Fishman (born July 26, 1944), known professionally as Bonnie Bruckheimer, is an American film and television producer.
-She has also been known professionally as Bonnie Fishman, Bonnie Martell, and Bonnie Bruckheimer-Martell.
+She has been known professionally as Bonnie Fishman, Bonnie Martell, and Bonnie Bruckheimer-Martell.
 She has been nominated for 2 Emmy Awards.
-In 1985, she and Bette Midler formed their own production company, All Girl Productions, and were producing partners until 2002.
+In 1985, she and Bette Midler formed a production company, All Girl Productions, and were producing partners until 2002.

-Some of her best-known films include Hocus Pocus, Beaches and Divine Secrets of the Ya-Ya Sisterhood.
+Her films include Hocus Pocus, Beaches and Divine Secrets of the Ya-Ya Sisterhood.
 Her films have been produced by Disney and Universal, while her TV specials and sitcom were produced by HBO and CBS Television Studios.

 Early life

 Bruckheimer was born in New York, the daughter of Hyman and Roslyn Fishman, both of Jewish descent.
-She is the second oldest of 4 children: Blossom, Bonnie, Bettiann and Robert.
+She is the second oldest of four children: Blossom, Bonnie, Bettiann and Robert.
 She attended Far Rockaway High School in Far Rockaway, NY and graduated from the class of 1962.

 Early career

 While in New York, she was married to Jerry Bruckheimer who went on to become producer of many films and other projects.
+Their marriage lasted from 1969 to 1974.

 She worked as a producer's assistant on Night Moves (1975) and Blue Collar (1978) and then went on to be Aaron Russo's assistant on The Rose in 1979.
 This was when she met Bette Midler and then went on to be Midler's personal and professional assistant.

 She continued to assist Bette Midler during Jinxed!
 (1982), the film that nearly destroyed Midler's career.
 Bruckheimer also worked with Midler in other aspects of her career, like her already-successful music career—including concert tours like Bette Midler No Frills (1983) which was televised on Cinemax.
 Bruckheimer worked as an associate producer on that production.
-They collaborated so well that the two decided to go into business together as producing partners and formed All Girl Productions.
+They collaborated as producing partners and formed All Girl Productions.
 Bruckheimer was president of the production company from 1985 till 2002.